Havering Sports Council award winners revealed

 - Credit: Archant

-Havering Sports Council’s sports award winners for 2019 were revealed at their annual presentation night, sponsored by McDonald’s Restaurants of Romford at Upminster Golf Club on Monday night.
+Havering Sports Council’s sports award winners for 2017 were revealed at their annual presentation night, sponsored by McDonald’s Restaurants of Romford, on Monday.

 You may also want to watch: